pulp-bio/bmi-odcl/On-Device-Implementation/README.md

 * Xiaying Wang, ETH Zurich xiaywang@iis.ee.ethz.ch

 ## License
 Unless explicitly stated otherwise, the code is released under Apache 2.0.
 Please see the LICENSE file in the root of this repository for details.

+As an exception, the weights:
+* `./Backbone-Example/model.onnx`
+* `./Backbone-Example/hex/*weights.hex`
+* `./Classifier-Example/linear-data.h`
+* `./Classifier-Example/weights_fc.npy` and `./Classifier-Example/bias_fc.npy`
+* `./Classifier-Example-LwF/linear-data.h`
+* `./Classifier-Example-LwF/weights_fc.npy` and `./Classifier-Example-LwF/bias_fc.npy`

+and the inputs:
+* `./Backbone-Example/hex/*inputs.hex`
+* `./Classifier-Example/inputs/`
+* `./Classifier-Example-LwF/inputs/`

+are released under Creative Commons Attribution-NoDerivatives 4.0 International.
+Please see the LICENSE file in their respective directories.

 Note that the license under which the current repository is released might differ from the license of each individual package:

 * Avalanche - [MIT License](https://github.com/ContinualAI/avalanche/blob/master/LICENSE);
 * PyTorch - a [mix of licenses](https://github.com/pytorch/pytorch/blob/master/NOTICE), including the Apache 2.0 License and the 3-Clause BSD License;